TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: TwinVLA

 \subsection{Joint Attention for Cross-arm Fusion}

-We integrate arm-specific inputs using a joint attention mechanism inspired by Mixture of Transformers (MoT)~\citep{liang2024mixtureoftransformerssparsescalablearchitecture}.
-As illustrated in \Cref{fig:moe_and_joint}(b), this is achieved by sharing only the self-attention layers across the VLM backbones, while other components like the projection networks operate independently for each arm.
-Unlike $\pi_0$~\citep{black2024pi_0}, which links VLM with an action head, we connect two VLMs directly.
-The detailed pseudocode of joint attention is presented in~\Cref{alg:joint_attn}.
+We integrate arm-specific inputs using a {Joint Attention} mechanism inspired by MoT~\citep{liang2024mixtureoftransformerssparsescalablearchitecture}.
+As illustrated in \Cref{fig:moe_left} and \Cref{alg:joint_attn}, this is achieved by sharing only the self-attention layers across the VLM backbones.
+Specifically, we concatenate the $Q, K, V$ from both backbones, perform self-attention, and subsequently split the outputs back to their respective streams, while other components such as projections use arm-specific networks from each arm's VLM backbone.
+Unlike $\pi_0$~\citep{black2024pi_0}, which links a VLM with an action head, we connect two VLMs directly.
+We elaborate joint attention mechanism in detail on~\Cref{alg:joint_attn_alg}.

 \textbf{Causal joint attention mask.} Effective joint attention requires appropriate attention masking.
 Standard LLMs use a lower-triangular attention mask for causal prediction.
 To support joint attention among the shared and arm-specific inputs, we designed the attention mask for TwinVLA as shown in~\Cref{fig:joint_right}.
 Specifically, we embed lower-triangular masks within each arm’s region while treating the shared modality as fully accessible.
 Each arm also attends to half of the other’s tokens, enabling symmetric cross-arm interaction without violating autoregressive constraints.